open-rmf/rmf-web/packages/reporting-e2e/README.md

 # Running with Keycloak

-By default, the tests are ran using keycloak as the authentication server, docker and docker-compose it used to simplify the set up of keycloak.
+The tests are run with keycloak as the authentication server and we use docker and docker-compose to simplify the setup of keycloak.

 ## Ubuntu 20.04